-I’ve recently read some oversimplified advice by searching for Can you paint over stain?
+I’ve recently read some oversimplified advice by searching to see if you can paint over stain.
 You should ask a pro who has done it dozens of times: yes, you will be working hard, but it’s not rocket science.
 A one-minute video explains the basic problem: all stains bleed.
-Special primer stops the bleeding.
+Special paint primer stops the bleeding.

 We will get to wood refinishing, but first this…

 Can you paint over stain on interior walls?

 Water leaks in walls are tough, but you can paint over stain of any kind with the right priming procedure and it’s pretty much the same.
 Water stains come from wood tannins and they will bleed through every coat of latex if not primed with exactly the same stain killing primer described below: this is the key.

 If you want to lighten or darken stain, scroll down all the way down.

 How to Paint Over Stain in 5 Steps:

 - Fill holes and then de-gloss/sand the wood

 - Prime with stain blocking primer

 1 – Prepare the area for painting over the stain